-The Influence of Grammatical Gender in Languages to Thought
+1 The Influence of Grammatical Gender in Languages to Thought

-By Muradova Ulviyya & Ahmadova Zulfiyya
+Ahmadova Zulfiyya

+Received: 6 December 2019 Accepted: 4 January 2020 Published: 15 January 2020

+5 Abstract

-Abstract- The article reviews the correlation between grammatical gender in languages and thought, which is the core of the Sapir -Whorf hypothesis.
-Although the idea that language and thought are intertwined is ancient, dating back to Plato, St. Augustine, Immanuel Kant, it is quite often linked to the writings of Benjamin Lee Whorf.
-According to Whorf, since languages differ, the people who use them should vary too.
+6 The article reviews the correlation between grammatical gender in languages and thought,

+7 which is the core of the Sapir -Whorf hypothesis.
+Although the idea that language and

+8 thought are intertwined is ancient, dating back to Plato, St. Augustine, Immanuel Kant, it is

+9 quite often linked to the writings of Benjamin Lee Whorf.
+According to Whorf, since

+10 languages differ, the people who use them should vary too.Cognitive development has a more

-Cognitive development has a more profound impact on language development than the other way around and vice versa.
-In almost every instance, by numerous studies, the influence of thought on language has been supported so far.
-However, the potential effects of grammatical genders on perception are among the more troubled areas of psychological research.
+11 profound impact on language development than the other way around and vice versa.
+In

+12 almost every instance, by numerous studies, the influence of thought on language has been

+13 supported so far.
+However, the potential effects of grammatical genders on perception are

-Quite a few languages are known to have grammatical gender in their noun classes, including inanimate objects.
-Russian, French, Spanish, and Arabic are all examples of this group.
-In French, for instance, coffee and salt are of masculine gender.
+14 among the more troubled areas of psychological research.Quite a few languages are known to

+15 have grammatical gender in their noun classes, including inanimate objects.
+Russian, French,

+16 Spanish, and Arabic are all examples of this group.
+In French, for instance, coffee and salt are

+- 17 of masculine gender.
 In Arabic, cup, desk, and the calendar year are feminine.
-Native speakers of these languages should be responsible for using right definite articles and pronouns; even they alter adjectives for gender agreement.
+Native - 18 speakers of these languages should be responsible for using right definite articles and - 19 pronouns; even they alter adjectives for gender agreement. - 20 t is of prime importance to put words together in a group that shares common features to arrange a language accurately.